Skip to main content

 Simulation and procedure training

 All med-peds residents will receive procedural and team training during their residency through Geisinger's Education and Medical Simulation Centers.
-The residents participate in monthly high-fidelity simulation sessions with R. Blake Lowe, DO.
+The residents participate in monthly high-fidelity simulation sessions.
 Adult and pediatric task trainers are available for procedural training in lumbar punctures, central lines and joint injections.
 Interprofessional team training occurs during regularly held pediatric and adult mock codes.
 Our residents are exposed to standardized patient experiences.

 Clinician-Educator Track